amanshenoy/multilogue-net/README.md

 ## Experimentation and Results

-The model takes roughly 15 seconds/epoch for `train_emotion.py` and `train_categorical.py` and 40 seconds/epoch for `train_regression.py` on CMU-MOSEI, on a single NVIDIA GV100 and achieves state-of-the-art performance (at the time of writing) on emotion recognition, binary sentiment prediction, and sentiment regression problems.
+The model takes roughly 15 seconds/epoch for `train_emotion.py` and `train_categorical.py` and 40 seconds/epoch for `train_regression.py` on CMU-MOSEI, on a single NVIDIA GV100.

 | ![table](https://github.com/amanshenoy/multilogue-net/blob/master/diagrams/emotion-results.jpg) |
 |:-----------------------------------------------------------------------------------------------:|
 | Results of Multilogue-net on emotion labels on CMU-MOSEI dataset |

+At the time of writing Multilogue-net achieves state-of-the-art performance on emotion recognition, binary sentiment prediction, and sentiment regression problems on the CMU-MOSEI dataset.